astrofra/3d-art-preservation-manifesto/README.md

 *Version 1.0 - Date: 2024-11-03*

-This manifesto proposes preservation principles for digital artists working with real-time 3D, to facilitate the restoration of artworks in the future in case of technological obsolescence.
-We do not impose directives on how to restore or adapt an artwork; rather, we offer recommendations to ensure that the essential elements of the artwork are available to potential restorers, while respecting the artist's vision and freedom.
+This manifesto outlines preservation principles for digital artists using real-time 3D, in order to enable the restoration of works in the future, in the event of technological obsolescence.
+We do not dictate how a work should be restored or adapted; we offer recommendations to ensure that the essential elements of the work are available to potential restorers, while respecting the vision and freedom of the artist.

 ## 1. The Freedom of the Artist

-The artist retains full freedom in choosing storage formats, deciding which elements to share, selecting the appropriate license, and choosing the storage method.
-This manifesto merely proposes principles, and we respect each artist’s right to decide on the preservation methods for their work.
+The artist retains complete freedom in the choice of storage formats, deciding which elements to share, selecting the appropriate license, and choosing the storage method.
+This manifesto simply suggests principles, and we respect each artist’s right to decide on the preservation methods for their work.

 ## 2. Choosing the Format

 To ensure a certain durability of the essential elements of the artwork, we recommend the following formats:

-   - **Source Code**: We recommend archiving source code in plain text, regardless of the programming language.
+   - **Source Code**: Source code should be archived in plain text, regardless of the programming language.
-   - **3D Graphic Elements (models)**: Use standard formats such as GLTF, OBJ, or FBX to ensure broad compatibility and ease of future readability.
+   - **3D Graphic Elements (models)**: Use the most standards formats such as GLTF, OBJ or FBX to ensure broad compatibility and ease of future readability.
    - **Textures**: Texture formats can be freely chosen from standard options (PNG, JPG, TGA, etc.).
    - **Video**: Video files can be archived in widely supported formats such as MP4 (H.264 or H.265), MKV, or MOV.
    - **Point Clouds**: If the artwork includes point clouds, they can be archived in text format (e.g., .PLY or .XYZ) to ensure readability.